jonathanolson/slither/notes/patterns.md

       - Filter by:
         - pattern board
         - Quantity of features(!) -- no black edges? no red edges? hmmm
+      - Perf: potentially reuse PuzzleNode, but with a new state (if they have the same pattern board)
     -
     - rule.html
       - ?r=${getBinaryIdentifier()}